Bone-Project/BoneOS/README.md

 Documentation
 ---
-You can take a look at the Documentation/ Directory for docs on BoneOS , or even online [**here**](https://amanuel2.gitbooks.io/boneos/content).
+You can take a look at the Documentation online hosted by gitbook [**here**](https://amanuel2.gitbooks.io/boneos/content).
 Documentation are for presistant information , not code details.

 Architectures
 ---